 This type of Sadaqah can also be given as ‘Lillah’.

 Muhammad, upon him be peace, said: “When a man dies, his deeds come to an end except for three things: Sadaqah Jariyah (ceaseless charity); a knowledge which is beneficial, or a virtuous descendant who prays for him (for the deceased).”
 (Muslim)

 Other Types of Charity

-This Sadaqah is not a separate category but it is really any Sadaqah Nafilah which is spent on a cause of long-term benefit such as water wells etc.
+This Sadaqah is not a separate category but it is really any Sadaqah Nafilah which is spent on a cause of long-term benefit such as water filtration plants and wheelchairs etc.

 This literally means to give a good loan.
 In the language of the Qur’an this term is used for Sadaqah Nafilah.
 The rewards of Qardh-e-Hasan are thus exclusive to Sadaqah.
 Loans given to Islamic institutes and then forgiven become this type of Sadaqah.

 This means an Islamic loan.
 Islamic here means that two things must be upheld from the side of the creditor: the first that neither interest can be charged, nor any other benefit (advantage or gifts) be taken in lieu of the loan; the second is that at no time can the creditor show any signs of self-glory or remind the debtor of the favour/help given (this does not mean that he/she cannot ask for payment).
 This type of loan may be given to either an individual or an institute, and if the conditions are upheld, it is immensely rewarding for the creditor.

 In Islam, the taking and also giving of interest have been expressly forbidden.
 This presents problems in secular countries, wherein no loan or mortgage is ever done without it.